 There are many causes of TMJ disorder.
 The most common cause is clenching and grinding of the teeth.
-Other causes include: trauma, malaligned bite, missing teeth, sleep apnea, sleep disorders, airway obstruction and sometimes it is idiopathic.
+Other causes include: trauma, mal-aligned bite, missing teeth, sleep apnea, sleep disorders, airway obstruction and sometimes it is idiopathic.
 Idiopathic is the medical term for a condition where the cause is unknown.

 Clenching and grinding of the teeth puts a tremendous amount of load on the jaw joint, and surrounding muscles.
 In addition to causing wear and fractures of the teeth, this can also damage the bones and soft tissues of the joint.
 This load also causes soreness and pain of the jaw muscles.

-What of the signs and symptoms of TMJ disorder?
+Signs and symptoms of TMJ disorder

 - Jaw pain

 - Shoulder pain